 Links with St Andrew's Church

 We have very close links and are well supported by our local church St Andrew's, Hadfield.
-The vicar of St Andrew's is Revd Felicity Walters.

 John Roberts, a St Andrew's Church Reader and lay minister, leads a weekly Collective Worship for pupils and staff.
 John was also a Foundation Governor at St Andrew's for many years.
 We are also well supported by the Priest-in-Charge, David Mundy who is a welcomed visitor to school and leads Collective Worship on a half-termly basis.

 Seeing a pupil and community need, St Andrew's Church started the early morning Breakfast Club several years ago to support our pupils who may otherwise have missed their breakfast.
 Teams of volunteer church members served the pupils each day.
 Over the years, many thousands of our pupils have received a healthy breakfast.
 More recently, the Church asked if the School could begin to take over the running and leading of the Breakfast Club.
 This has enabled the original vision to meet the needs of our pupils to continue and grow.